U.N. report may hint at source of Syria chemical weapons attack

 The United States and other Western powers blame forces loyal to Syrian President Bashar al-Assad for the attack.
 Russian President Vladimir Putin asserts there is "every reason to believe" it was carried out by rebels.

-France's U.N. ambassador, Gerard Araud, told reporters Monday is the tentative date for Secretary-General Ban Ki-moon to present chief U.N. investigator Ake Sellstrom's report to the Security Council.
+France's U.N. ambassador, Gerard Araud, told reporters the tentative date for Secretary-General Ban Ki-moon to present chief U.N. investigator Ake Sellstrom's report to the Security Council is Monday.

-Western diplomats said Ban, who has been highly critical of the Syrian government during the 2-1/2 year civil war, may choose to say whether or not he feels the facts suggest Assad's forces were responsible.
+Western diplomats said Ban, who has been highly critical of Assad's government during the 2-1/2 year civil war, may choose to say whether or not he feels the facts suggest Assad's forces were responsible.

 Two Western diplomats said they strongly expect Sellstrom's report will confirm the U.S. view that sarin gas was used in the attack on suburbs of Damascus that killed hundreds of people.